School Counselor Advocacy

 To find out who your senators and representatives are please check out the Find Your Legislator page of the Iowa Legislature website.

-Thank you to those who were able to join us for Day on the Hill.
+Thank you to those who were able to join us for our virtual advocacy event on February 24.

 Addressing Funding Inequities in Iowa's Schools